 You are simply not going to believe how simple this caramel sauce recipe is!
-Granted it's not as simple as opening a bottle of store bought caramel sauce, but I took a look at the ingredients on one of those bottles recently and found no less than 20 ingredients, including more high fructose corn syrup and sugar than milk and a myriad of dyes and preservatives.
+Granted it's not as simple as opening a bottle of store bought caramel sauce, but I took a look at the ingredients on one of those bottles recently and found no less than 20 ingredients, including more high fructose corn syrup and sugar than milk, along with a myriad of dyes and preservatives.
 Blech!

-In contrast, this homemade caramel sauce requires only sweetened condensed milk!
-I was happy to see that the brand that I chose lists only milk and sugar as the ingredients, so that's a far cry from the store bought version.
+In contrast, this homemade caramel sauce (also knows as dulce de leche) requires only sweetened condensed milk!
+I was happy to see that the brand that I chose lists only milk and sugar as the ingredients, so that's a far cry from store bought caramel sauce.

 While we're on the topic of slow cookers, have you seen these adorable patterned Crock-Pot Slow Cookers at Walmart?
 They caught my eye when I was picking up another box of jelly jars for this recipe.
 As much as I love my basic stainless steel slow cooker, I've been seriously considering picking one of these cuties up to brighten up my kitchen.

 Some of you may have made homemade caramel sauce in the past using a similar method where you boiled an unopened can of sweetened condensed milk on the stovetop.
-Please don't do this again!
+Please, I beg you, don't do this again!
 Not only is it very difficult to tell when the caramel is finished cooking, but it's also extremely dangerous because the cans can explode.
 Not to mention there are surely numerous chemicals leaching from the can into your cooked caramel...

 Instead, transfer the sweetened condensed milk into a clean jelly jar, place a lid on it and tighten the band down well.
 I filled my jars up to the 6-oz. line to allow for expansion during cooking.
 As these jars are made to withstand the home canning process, they're much safer, and they allow you to visually check the caramel for doneness.